A whole-of-school approach to create better educational and wellbeing outcomes for students from refugee backgrounds.

 How to get involved

-In 2025, RESP Accelerate will be open to schools who are outside of the current 2024-25 regions participating in the extended program (Brimbank, Wyndham, Casey, Greater Dandenong, Greater Geelong, and Whittlesea).
+In 2025, RESP Accelerate will work with a cluster of schools who are outside of the current 2024-25 regions participating in the extended program (Brimbank, Wyndham, Casey, Greater Dandenong, Greater Geelong, and Whittlesea).

 Following an assessment of your school’s application, a RESP staff member from CMY or Foundation House will be in touch to arrange a phone, online or face to face conversation to discuss further details about your school’s application.